How it's made

 Never not learning

 Finally… you’ve made it!
-All the way down to chapter 4.
-The actual process of making soy sauce or shoyu.
-We could settle for a pragmatic explanation on how to make soy sauce.
-But that’s something you can find on google as well.
-More important is what we believe is crucial for us making Tomasu Soy Sauce.
+All the way down to chapter four, the actual process of making soy sauce, or shoyu if you like.
+We could settle for a pragmatic explanation of how soy sauce is made, but that’s something you can easily look up yourself.
+What’s more interesting to share is what we believe in.

 Attitude